-In addition to the beautiful destinations, we were charmed each day by the wonderful staff aboard the Emerald Destiny.
-From our cruise director Darren and Captain Vasiles down, they do a wonderful job of making the trip memorable for their guests.
+The wonderful staff aboard the Emerald Destiny charmed us each day.
+From cruise director Darren and Captain Vasiles down, they do a wonderful job of making the trip memorable for their guests.
 And activities director, Drazen, kept us laughing between leading guided tours to hosting nighttime entertainment, from trivia to dancing, in the lounge, each day.

-We ate too much delicious food on the ship, so it’s time to hit the nutri-bullet now.
+We indulged in too much delicious food on the ship, so it’s time to make fresh juice in the nutri-bullet now!
 But there were always healthy options including lots of fresh fruit and vegetables, smoked salmon and oatmeal for breakfast, and a range of delicious fish options for lunch and dinner.
 I enjoyed some healthy options, but I definitely indulged in a lot of delicious rich foods as well.

 If you eat heavily, you can burn some calories by signing up for the Emerald Active excursions.
-One of these included options was a 28km guided bike ride from Melk to Durnstein, Austria.
+A 28km guided bike ride from Melk to Durnstein, Austria is one excursion option.
 Bell biked between the towns, while I enjoyed the beautiful views from the sun deck of the ship.
 There is also a small gym aboard the ship if you want to lift weights and get some additional exercise as well as a morning yoga class.
 There is also a fantastic indoor infinity pool and lounge to swim and relax while taking in scenic views.

 What’s included sailing with Emerald Cruises?